From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 The Leadership Potential Framework:

 Who does the team already turn to for guidance?
-Not formal authority.
-Informal authority.
+Not formal authority, but informal authority.
 When someone’s stuck, who do they ask?

 Who makes good decisions under uncertainty?
-Leadership = constant decision-making.
+Leadership is constant decision-making.
 Technical skill doesn’t equal decision quality.

 Two people consistently made solid calls.
 Same two from influence tracking.